 By Maggie Van Ostrand

 The wild and woolly town of Fort Griffin, also known as “The Flat,” enjoyed a reputation in the 1870s as having “a man for breakfast every morning.”
-The frontier community sprang up at the crossroads of two major cattle trails that converged below a bluff, atop which the U.S. military established a frontier fort in 1867 during the Indian Wars.
-Frontier legends Wyatt Earp, Doc Holliday, John Wesley Hardin, Billy the Kid, Sheriff Pat Garrett and Bat Masterson once sauntered down its streets.
+The frontier community sprang up at the crossroads of two significant cattle trails that converged below a bluff, atop which the U.S. military established a frontier fort in 1867 during the Indian Wars.
+Frontier legends Wyatt Earp, Doc Holliday, John Wesley Hardin, Billy the Kid, Sheriff Pat Garrett, and Bat Masterson once sauntered down its streets.

 Lottie took up residence in a Clear Fork shanty.
 An air of mystery developed about her.
-She was a vivacious redhead with sparkling brown eyes, who was seldom seen except when she visited the stores for supplies, or at night when she played cards at the Bee Hive Saloon or presided over its gambling room.
+She was a vivacious redhead with sparkling brown eyes, who was seldom seen except when she visited the stores for supplies or at night when she played cards at the Bee Hive Saloon or presided over its gambling room.

 Lottie was known by many names, including Carlotta J. Thompkins (the name she was christened with), Laura Denbo, Faro Nell, and Charlotte Thurmond.
-She was dubbed Lottie Deno the night she won every hand of poker from every opponent foolish enough to think he could win.
+She was dubbed Lottie Deno the night she won every poker hand from every opponent foolish enough to think he could win.
 After the very last hand of the very last game had been played and won by her, a drunken cowboy yelled out from the saloon’s rear corner, “Honey, with winnings like them, you oughter call yourself “Lotta Dinero.”

 The main crops of the Warsaw region were tobacco and hemp, which were shipped north to Detroit and south to New Orleans.
-Other interests of the area, then as now, were horse breeding, horse racing and horse trading.
+Other interests of the area, then as now, were horse breeding, horse racing, and horse-trading.
 Lottie’s father engaged in these lucrative pursuits as well as selling crops.

-After completing her education at an Episcopalian convent with her younger sister, Lottie usually accompanied her father on his many business trips to Detroit, New Orleans, and even Europe.
+After completing her education at an Episcopalian convent with her younger sister, Lottie usually accompanied her father on many business trips to Detroit, New Orleans, and even Europe.